 Embedded SDK

 The embedded SDK runs inside your existing order confirmation page.
-It adds a modular component that shows customers the impact of their purchase and gives them the option to contribute via ekko’s hosted payment flow.
-Because it is embedded in an existing page, the experience feels seamless and native.
+It adds a modular component that shows consumers the impact of their purchase and gives them the option to contribute via ekko's hosted payment flow.
+Because it is embedded in an existing page, the experience feels native.

 Step-by-step flow